cognitive-catalyst/annotation-assist/README.md

 # Things we plan on working toward in the future/ aka possible extensions

-* Integrate a way to export inputs to Rank and Retrieve system from annotations in database
+* Intergrate a way to export inputs to Rank and Retrieve system from annotations in database
 * Add user IDs, and authorized only access to database upload screen

 # licence